 If you’re like thousands of baseball card or comic book collectors waiting for your trove to deliver huge returns, you could be in for disappointment.

-The reality for most comic book aficionados is that collections they believe are worth thousands are actually only worth a few hundred, as noted in a Bloomberg report .6 And a survey by financial advice site The Motley Fool found that values of unopened baseball cards from the 1980s and 1990s have actually fallen.7
+The reality for most comic book aficionados is that collections they believe are worth thousands are actually only worth a few hundred, as noted in various news reports.
+Indeed a survey by financial advice site The Motley Fool found that values of unopened baseball cards from the 1980s and 1990s have actually fallen.7

 Why?
 Remember what determines a collectible’s value: desirability and rarity.
 Millions of people love comic books, baseball cards, and even Beanie Babies (a hot commodity 20 years ago), so, yes, they’re desirable.
 But they lack rarity because they were produced in such high numbers.